MicrosoftDocs/licensed-hardware/licensed-hardware/index.md

 ms.date: 03/25/2019
 ---

-# Welcome to licensed hardware!
+# Licensed Hardware at Microsoft

 This is Gaylon editing.
 In Github directly